Tax Payment Options

 Taxes are collected one year in “Arrears” – or, as the title of property stood as of October 1 of previous year.
-Courtesy tax notices are usually mailed before October 1 due date.
+Courtesy tax notices are usually mailed on or before October 1 due date.
 Should you receive a notice and your Mortgage Company is to pay your tax you should forward the notice to the Mortgage Company.
 All assessments and bills are based upon ownership and status as of October 1 of each year.

 Your property is probably not for sale but the local appraiser must set the value of the property as if it were “sold” in an “arm lengths” transaction between a “willing buyer and a willing seller,” neither being under any pressure to buy or sell.

 Taxes are not pro-rated.
 Total amount of taxes must be received before account can be posted.
 If your mortgage company has paid taxes and you receive a delinquent notice, contact mortgage company immediately to verify parcel ID number and amounts they show as paid.
 Verify with Revenue Commission office payment being received and posted.
 If an over payment was made, a refund will be issued to the original payer of taxes.